You do not want bees in or anywhere near your home.

 (If you notice a bee infestation in your home during colder months, there will be significantly fewer bees, but most bee infestations occur during the warm months of summer.)

 That’s over 35,000 very organized, very clever bees living in your house.
-And they can be extremely aggressive.
+And they can be highly aggressive.
 If you get too close to their hive, they will defend it.
 This will probably result in a giant swarm of bees attacking you.

 Bees Are Venomous